yoann-dufresne/cbd/README.md

 Article : https://www.researchgate.net/publication/49765043_Succinct_Data_Structures_for_Assembling_Large_Genomes

 ## Method
-ConwayBromageLib is based on the library SDSL (https://github.com/simongog/sdsl-lite) which provides succinct data structures.
+ConwayBromageLib is based on the [SDSL](https://github.com/simongog/sdsl-lite) library which provides succinct data structures.
 More precisely, CBL use the class ```sd_vector``` which implements a sparse bit vector (vector made of zeros and ones) in order to store the k-mers. <br>
 <br>
 CBL takes a list of canonical k-mers as input.
 The bit vector use to store these k-mers is of size 4^k.
 These latter are represented by an index/position in the bit vector.
 If an element of a specific position is set to one, then it means that the k-mer representing this position is present at least once in the sequence.
 Otherwise (set to 0) it is absent.<br>
 <br>
 A succinct data structure is a data structure objects in memory-space close to the information-theoretic lower bounds and perform efficient query operations.

 ## What can I do with CBL ?
 CBL stores genomes sequences.
-One it is done, we can apply two query operations : <br>
+Once it is done, we can apply two query operations : <br>
 The query operation **contains** to know if a given (k-1)-mer is present or not.<br>
 The query operation **successors** to get the successors of a (k-1)-mer.<br>
 A successor of a k-mer ```x``` is any k-mer of the form ```a+x[1:k-1]``` or ```x[2:k]+a``` with ```a``` nucleotide.